 From the American Democracy Minute Radio Report!

-We have links to local reporting at AmericanDemocracyMinute.org.
+We’ve linked to more local reporting at AmericanDemocracyMinute.org.
 I’m Brian Beihl.

 Today’s Links